 Based on Hunter S. Thompson's book of the same name, the movie stars Depp as a journalist named Paul Kemp who takes a job in Puerto Rico.
 Heard played Chenault, who Kemp falls for at first sight.

-On the witness stand in the defamation trial, Depp described the connection he felt with Heard when a scene called for their characters to kiss in a shower.
+On the witness stand in the defamation trial this week, Depp described the connection he felt with Heard when a scene called for their characters to kiss in a shower.

 "That moment, was, it was, it felt like something, it felt like something I should not be feeling," Depp said, explaining they were each in other relationships at the time.
 "I think there was something in the kiss in the shower that was real."

 Depp testified the two next saw each other two years later on a promotional tour for the film.

 Depp and his longtime partner Vanessa Paradis, who share two children, Lily-Rose and John Christopher, parted ways in 2012.